 We recognise that transition can be a very challenging time for students with SEND.

 We visit all children and their teachers during year 6 and gather information about your child’s needs.
-We inform class teachers about those needs via our data systems prior to your child starting with us.
+We inform our subject teachers and wider staff about those needs via our data systems prior to your child starting with us.
 We write profiles on students with more complex difficulties and these are published to all staff.
 We invite some children to do additional early visits before our Induction Day in the summer term so that they become familiar with key staff and the environment.
 Our learning support staff attend year 5 and 6 annual review meetings, where invited.

-Most students work closely with the school’s careers advisor and our in-school careers co-ordinators to discuss the best route forward.
+Students work closely with the school’s independent careers advisor and our in-school careers co-ordinators to discuss the best route forward.
+All students are offered individual careers appointment.
 We will support your child by completing applications with them and by helping to write personal statements and CVs.
 We support with college visits where you are not able to do so.
-For students with more complex needs who would struggle to identify what they might wish to do, we work with you to identify what we collectively feel is the best option for you to pursue.
+For students with more complex needs who would struggle to identify their next steps, we work with you to identify what we collectively feel is the best option for you to pursue.
 The careers advisor plays a full part in the annual review and transition review process.

 We would encourage you to take full advantage of the services on offer.
 If you have any difficulties accessing information from these services, please do contact us and we will be happy to help.